overset/JP01/README.rst

 - Experiment with adding more material to the baseplate to bring it parallel with the PCB and minimize the volume of open air inside the case.
 The intent would be to benefit acoustics and add more weight to the keyboard.
 I'm very satisfied with the gasket dampener kit as part of the original design for helping with the acoustics
 - Test more base plate materials such as various brass, copper, polished stainless, etc. I've started a new OnShape branch for this at `JP01 - CNC Unibody Case - Arisu Keyboard brass baseplate`_
 - Add another switch plate screw near the bottom right corner to prevent extra flex when pressing on the right arrow key.
 This was not even noticeable with the 1.6mm brass, copper, titanium or 6061-T6 aluminum plates I was testing with but would make it closer to perfect
+- This design should work with Polycarbonate and getting a prototype milled is on the list

 Credits